Table of Contents[Hide][Show]

 On top of the health concerns, these chemicals have been found to resist breakdown in the environment.
 The OEHHA has detected D4 in wastewater streams.
 “Certain siloxanes are persistent in the environment,” they stated, “resisting oxidation, reduction, and photodegradation.”

 A more recent announcement by the government of Canada concluded that D5 is not harmful to the environment, after a review of all available scientific information.
 Apparently the word on D4 is still out.

 How to Prevent the Harmful Effects of Cyclotetrasiloxane

 On the whole, these siloxanes are probably not going to hurt you.
 Most are in rinse-off products, so as long as you’re not using them in the bath (where you soak), you’re probably not exposed long enough to cause significant health problems.

 The danger to our waterways, however, may be more serious.
 We are still awaiting more tests to determine just how much damage D4 may do in the long run.

-Of course, my feelings as always are to avoid the iffy chemicals and go with more natural, nourishing products.
+Of course, my feelings as always are to avoid the iffy chemicals and go with more natural, nourishing hair products.
 Why pretend your hair is shiny and healthy when you can get the real thing with olive oil or coconut oil?
-There are several organic companies out there, as well, making safer products that you won’t have to worry about, or you can try some of the many homemade conditioner recipes you can find on the Internet.
+There are several organic companies out there, as well, making safer products that you don’t have to worry about, or you can try some of the many homemade conditioner recipes on the Internet.
+But if you want to save time, use our Sweet Sunrise hair conditioner for gorgeous hair.
 I say it’s worth a little investigation!